Can I Get Car Finance with a Provisional Licence?

 Unfortunately, far fewer lenders offer car finance with a provisional licence.
 So the borrowing cost is usually much higher than with a full licence.

 Those accepted for provisional driver finance will have stricter borrowing limits and increased APR with higher monthly repayments.
-Likewise.
-There might also be a limit on the sort (or size) car you’ll be eligible to finance.
+Likewise, there might also be a limit on the sort (or size) of the car you’ll be eligible to finance.

 It’s not all doom and gloom, though.
 Some finance companies out there will lend to provisional licence holders.